Advice & Support

-What can you help with?
+What can we help you with?

 The GSA Advisers are able to specifically advise you on the following issues:

-The Exceptional Circumstances process and procedures,
+- The Exceptional Circumstances process and procedures

-Submitting an academic appeal at the Formal and Review stage,
+- Submitting an academic appeal at the Formal and Review stage

-Problems with your supervisor,
+- Problems with your supervisor

-Submitting a complaint to the University,
+- Submitting a complaint to the University

 Our Advisers are also really experienced in the support available to you both from the University and in the wider community.
 We can help you to access support for:

-Mental health issues and difficulties,
+- Mental health issues and difficulties

-- Homesickness, stress, and worry,
+- Homesickness, stress, and worry

-Issues related to students with children or dependents,
+- Issues related to students with children or dependents

-Bullying and harassment,
+- Bullying and harassment

-Racism and race-related violence,
+- Racism and race-related violence

-Sexism, misogyny and misandry,
+- Sexism, misogyny and misandry